 Enable Two-Factor Authentication

-- Add an extra layer with time-based one-time codes or push notifications
+- Add an extra layer of security with two-factor authentication using time-based one-time codes or push notifications.

 - Configure via a dedicated plugin or your hosting panel